 Troutville is a tiny town located in the state of Virginia.
 With a population of 432 people and two constituent neighborhoods, Troutville is the 318th largest community in Virginia.

-Troutville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Troutville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Troutville are a mix of both white- and blue-collar jobs.
 Overall, Troutville is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Troutville who work in sales jobs (19.23%), office and administrative support (16.08%), and healthcare (8.04%).
+There are especially a lot of people living in Troutville who work in office and administrative support (16.99%), sales jobs (11.76%), and healthcare (8.82%).

 The people who call Troutville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troutville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Troutville include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Troutville include Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Troutville is English.
-Other important languages spoken here include German and African languages.
+Other important languages spoken here include German and Spanish.